-1. See General Rules.
-Eligibility/ Official Weigh-In
+Eligibility/Official Weigh-In

-2. All market livestock must be tagged at the official weighin date(s).
+1. All market livestock must be tagged at the official weigh-in date(s).
 Untagged market animals will not be shown.
 Substitute (lost or torn out) tags will be issued at the discretion of the Fair Board and the request must be made in writing.
-The discretion of the Fair Board and the request must be made in writing.

-3. All livestock must be shown by a bona fide club affiliated 4-H or FFA member who is actively participating in fair events and clean-up.
+2. All livestock must be shown by a bona fide club affiliated 4-H or FFA member who is actively participating in fair events and clean-up.

-4. All market steers must be born after January 1 of previous year.
+3. All market steers must be born after January 1 of previous year.
 All market hogs, goats, and sheep must be born after January 1 of current year.